-Nothing irks customers more than a bad checkout experience.
-At the first sign of trouble (or even in the lack of one) potential buyers drop the cart and just close the window.
-This is not so good because the checkout is apparently the last step of a purchase and this is as highly-interested-in-buying as visitors can get.
+Nothing irks customers more than a lousy checkout experience.
+Potential buyers drop the cart and close the window at the first sign of trouble (or even in the lack of one).
+This is not so good because the checkout is the last step of the purchase, and this is as highly interested in buying as visitors can get.
 If you’re losing sales at this point, your checkout experience needs some serious thought.

 Best eCommerce Checkout Designs for Success

-The mantras to crafting a great checkout experience are extremely simple.
+The mantras of crafting a great checkout experience are extremely simple.
 If I was to summarize that in four words, it would be “do not be eBay.”
 Simple, right?

 #1.
 Make the cart accessible from anywhere

-No matter which part of your shop I am on, I want to access the cart quickly so that I can checkout whenever I wish to.
+No matter which part of your shop I am in, I want to access the cart to check out whenever I wish quickly.
 For this purpose, make the cart accessible from anywhere.
-It’s called “persistent cart positioning” and you are right; I made that up right now.
+It’s called “persistent cart positioning,” and you are right; I made that up right now.
 The key is to have a persistent cart on your website.

-Most themes are built to feature a cart on top of the page and it’s fixed even if you scroll down.
-That’s a very simple way to position a persistent cart.
+Most themes are built to feature a cart on top of the page, and it’s fixed even if you scroll down.
+So that’s a straightforward way to position a persistent cart.

 Helbak has a simple icon on top of the page that remains static/fixed.
-Easy, quick access to the cart whenever and wherever I want.
+Thus, easy, quick access to the cart whenever and wherever I want.

 #2.
 Never make me sign in / sign up!

 KISSmetrics reports that this is one of the major causes of failed checkouts.
-A lot of people just quit when they are faced with a checkout step where they either have to sign in or sign up.
+Many people just quit when faced with a checkout step where they either have to sign in or sign up.

-It’s okay to ask for my email address because that’s how you’re going to update me about the order but I don’t have to sign up or sign in to purchase from your shop.
-It doesn’t make any sense to me – as a buyer – to “create an account” even though “this will make my checkouts faster next time”.
-If you’re forcing me to sign in or signup, forget next time.
-In fact, forget this time too.
+It’s okay to ask for my email address because that’s how you’re going to update me about the order, but I don’t have to sign up or sign in to purchase from your shop.
+It doesn’t make any sense to me – as a buyer – to “create an account” even though “this will make my checkouts faster next time.”
+So if you’re forcing me to sign in or signup, forget next time.
+Forget this time too.

-However, it is perfectly fine to suggest that I can sign up for an account or sign in if I already have one.
+However, it is perfectly fine to suggest that I sign up for an account or sign in if I already have one.
 But keep that on low priority.
-Design (or use a theme) in such a way that the sign in/up elements are not more prominent than a simple email field.
+Design (or use a theme) so that the sign-in/up elements are not more prominent than a simple email field.

-Every Shopify website has a simple checkout where all you need to enter is your email and your shipping address.
+Every Shopify website has a simple checkout where you need to enter your email and shipping address.
 Minimals, which runs on Big Cartel, has a beautiful, simple, no-sign-up checkout form.

 And so does Jimmychoo.

 #3.
-Don’t ask me to type a lot
+Please don’t ask me to type a lot

 One good way to ensure a successful checkout is to make it quick.
-Five different address lines and three different street lines are not part of my shipping address.
-Also, phone numbers and fax machines are 90s already.
+For example, five different address lines and three different street lines are not part of my shipping address.
+Also, phone numbers and fax machines are in the 90s already.

-A checkout is a way of getting the most basic data required to ship.
-This means: email, shipping/billing address and payment.
-Anything more is turning your checkout into a survey and you know how people react to online surveys.
+Checkout is a way of getting the most basic data required to ship.
+This means email, shipping/billing address, and payment.
+Anything more turns your checkout into a survey, and you know how people react to online surveys.

 One of the best checkouts with minimal info asked comes from Herschelsupply’s shop.